akarshit-1609/Snake_Game_using_Python_Tkinter/readme.md

 ## Requirements for Source Code

 - Python 3.x installed on your system
-- Tkinter library (comes pre-installed with standard Python distributions)
+- Tkinter and webbrowser library (comes pre-installed with standard Python distributions)

 ---